$41M in Hurricane Ida relief secured

-Assemblymembers Nily Rozic (D-Fresh Meadows), Jessica González-Rojas (D-Jackson Heights) and Gina Sillitti (D-Long Island) announced Wednesday that the recently passed state budget includes $41 million for Hurricane Ida relief.
+Assemblymembers Nily Rozic (D-Fresh Meadows), Jessica González-Rojas (D-Jackson Heights) and Gina Sillitti (D-Nassau) announced last Wednesday that the recently passed state budget includes $41 million for Hurricane Ida relief.

 “Months after the fact, New Yorkers are still recovering from the aftermath of last year’s devastating storm and feel left behind,” the three said in a joint statement.
 “This $41 million budget allocation will provide crucial support to homeowners whose lives and homes were impacted by Hurricane Ida so they can rebuild and move forward.”